 5. Become a College Interviewer or Counselor

-Due to the large amount of Chinese international students heading to US universities, companies like Vericant and Initialview are capitalizing on the need for international admissions interviews.
+Due to the large amount of Chinese international students heading to US universities, companies like Initialview are capitalizing on the need for international admissions interviews.
 If you're confident in an interview and love making kids squirm under pressure (just kidding), this might be a great fit for you!

 You may also want to work as a college counselor.
 This job requires you to help students with their college applications.
 You'll aid them in picking good after school activities, preparing for interviews, drafting common application essays and more.

 6. Teach a different Language

 Not a native English speaker?
 No problem!
 There are plenty of jobs around the globe for people who want to teach languages other than English.
 Find a job teaching French, German, Spanish, or Chinese.
 There are always people who need language teachers or tutors!

 What's it Like to Work in Education Abroad

 There are many different jobs you can have in education across various countries.
 To get a little insight into what it's like to work in education abroad, I interviewed a few different education workers all over the world!